dooyounggo/MyConvNet/README.md

 ### Notes
 - If you have no NVIDIA GPU, set num_gpus parameter to 0 in order to use a CPU for training/inference.
 - Our RandomResizedCrop performs padding prior to cropping so that (each side of an image) ≥ √(max_scale·H·W).
+  - Use random_resized_crop_nopad in subsets/subset_functions.py for RandomResizedCrop without padding.
 - In the segmentation task, pixels with a value of 0 are ignored, so assign 1 to the first class.
 - Use Linux for faster training.
 - Multi-GPU training is available based on the parameter server strategy.